 There is no specific waiting period for a judge in Rochelle Park to enter a decree of divorce after your court hearing.
 Some of the critical issues decided in your New Jersey divorce include alimony, child support, child custody, and property division.
-Since New Jersey is an equitable distribution state, the court is empowered to divide marital property in any Rochelle Park divorce in a way that is considered fair and equitable, but not necessarily equal.
+Since New Jersey is an equitable distribution state, the court is empowered to divide marital property in any Rochelle Park divorce which must be both fair and equitable, but not necessarily equal.
 Marital property is classified as any property that was acquired by you or the spouse during the marriage.

-Temporary or permanent alimony may be awarded based on the financial needs of the individual requesting it.
-In the state of New Jersey, parents are responsible for supporting their children through the time that their child graduates from high school or turns 18, whichever of these comes later.
+Alimony awarded may be permanent or temporary and is based on the individual’s financial needs that is making the request.
+In the state of New Jersey, parents are responsible for supporting their children through until such time as they have graduated from high school or at the age of 18, whichever of these come later.

 Parenting Plan For Divorcing Parents

-Although parents may attempt to work together to create a parenting plan for child custody that is in their best interest and the best interests of their children, if you are unable to come to an agreement, your Rochelle Park divorce attorney can help represent you in the legal hearings.
+Although parents may attempt to work together to create a child custody parenting plan that is in their best interest and the best interests of their children, if you are unable to come to an agreement, your Rochelle Park divorce attorney can help represent you in the legal hearings.
 A judge will look at things such as the child’s emotional, physical and educational needs when it comes to determining child custody.

 The judge is responsible for determining the custody arrangement that is in the child’s best interests.
 If you have questions about moving forward with a Rochelle Park divorce, it is imperative that you identify an attorney sooner rather than later to represent you and your interests in court.
 Apart from Rochelle Park, Our divorce attorneys in Hackensack, River Edge do assist people with their divorce process.